How To Address a Golf Ball With a Driver

-There are countless online videos and magazine articles about how to swing correctly but not many about how to address the ball on the tee with your driver.
+There are countless online videos and magazine articles about how to swing correctly but not many about how to address the ball on the tee with your driver (find the best drivers for mid handicappers here).
 So, we’ll cover some of the basics here.

 You’re on the tee, maybe the first hole, your playing partners are watching, the group behind are watching.
 Despite all the attention, it is essential that you’re relaxed when you address the ball.
 This can only come from practice and confidence, your state of mind.
 Remember you’re among friends, your buddies don’t want you to mess up your drive – they are right behind you.
 Goodness, they are next up!
 So, get rid of all those negative thoughts, put them out of your mind, focus on the ball and relax.